vadhri/rust-notebook/micro-services/warp-web-sockets/README.md

 # Introduction
-The idea of this small project is to check how to work with large number of concurrent websockets.
-The following is the quick overview of the project.
+The idea of this small project is to check how to work with concurrent websocket connections.

 ```
 +--------------------------------------------+